zeenatarshad/CRUD-StudentData/README.md

-**Student Management System
+# Student Management System
-**

 This project implements a Student Management System with a secure login page, utilizing Bootstrap for the frontend and JavaScript for the backend.

-**Features:
+## Features

-**Login Page:
+1. **Login Page:**
-**
-Users enter ID and password for authentication.
+   - Users enter ID and password for authentication.

-**Main Page:
+2. **Main Page:**
-**
-Upon successful login, users are redirected to the main page.
+   - Upon successful login, users are redirected to the main page.

-**Student Details Form:
+3. **Student Details Form:**
-**
-Add, view, edit, and delete student records.
+   - Add, view, edit, and delete student records.
-Form includes necessary validations for data accuracy.
+   - Form includes necessary validations for data accuracy.

-Data Logging:
+4. **Data Logging:**

-Submitted data is logged in a table for easy tracking.
+   - Submitted data is logged in a table for easy tracking.

-**Technologies Used:
+## Technologies Used

-**Frontend: Bootstrap
+- **Frontend:** Bootstrap
-Backend: JavaScript
+- **Backend:** JavaScript

-Usage:
-Setup:
+## Usage

+1. **Setup:**
-Clone the repository.
+   - Clone the repository.
-Open the project in your preferred code editor.
+   - Open the project in your preferred code editor.

-Run:
+2. **Run:**

-Open the HTML file in a web browser.
+   - Open the HTML file in a web browser.

-Interact:
+3. **Interact:**

-Log in with valid credentials.
+   - Log in with valid credentials.
-Add, view, edit, or delete student records.
+   - Add, view, edit, or delete student records.

 Feel free to contribute or report issues.
 Happy coding! 🚀